okviz/okviz.github.io/_docs/get-started/installation.md

     <img src="images/installation-7.png" width="600">

-5.	**IMPORTANT:** Enable uncertified custom visuals within your organization.
+5.	**IMPORTANT** Enable uncertified custom visuals within your organization.

     Go to ***Tenant*** settings, then make sure ***Allow visuals created using the Power BI SDK*** is ***Enabled***; then, make sure ***Add and use certified visuals only*** is ***Disabled***.